poptart-coral/TAD-Beep/3. Inter Microservices Communication/POC/README.md

 kubectl apply -f kube/ingress.yml
 ```

 To prevent DNS-rebinding attacks, the dashboard rejects any request whose Host header is not localhost, 127.0.0.1 or the service name web.linkerd-viz.svc.
-So with Traefik, we have to modify it manually with an overlay (web-deployment-patch)
+So with Traefik, we have to modify it manually with an overlay (web-deployment-patch.yml).

 Then:
 ```bash